MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/Update-MgServicePrincipal.md

   - `[ExpiryTime <DateTime?>]`: Currently, the end time value is ignored, but a value is required when creating an oAuth2PermissionGrant.
 Required.
   - `[PrincipalId <String>]`: The id of the user on behalf of whom the client is authorized to access the resource, when consentType is Principal.
 If consentType is AllPrincipals this value is null.
 Required when consentType is Principal.
   - `[ResourceId <String>]`: The id of the resource service principal to which access is authorized.
 This identifies the API which the client is authorized to attempt to call on behalf of a signed-in user.
   - `[Scope <String>]`: A space-separated list of the claim values for delegated permissions which should be included in access tokens for the resource application (the API).
 For example, openid User.Read GroupMember.Read.All.
-Each claim value should match the value field of one of the delegated permissions defined by the API, listed in the publishedPermissionScopes property of the resource service principal.
+Each claim value should match the value field of one of the delegated permissions defined by the API, listed in the oauth2PermissionScopes property of the resource service principal.
   - `[StartTime <DateTime?>]`: Currently, the start time value is ignored, but a value is required when creating an oAuth2PermissionGrant.
 Required.

 OWNEDOBJECTS <IMicrosoftGraphDirectoryObject[]>: Directory objects that are owned by this service principal.
 Read-only.
 Nullable.
 Supports $expand.
   - `[Id <String>]`: Read-only.
-  - `[DeletedDateTime <DateTime?>]`:
+  - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
+Always null when the object hasn't been deleted.

 OWNERS <IMicrosoftGraphDirectoryObject[]>: Directory objects that are owners of this servicePrincipal.
 The owners are a set of non-admin users or servicePrincipals who are allowed to modify this object.
 Read-only.
 Nullable.
 Supports $expand.
   - `[Id <String>]`: Read-only.
-  - `[DeletedDateTime <DateTime?>]`:
+  - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
+Always null when the object hasn't been deleted.

 PASSWORDCREDENTIALS <IMicrosoftGraphPasswordCredential[]>: The collection of password credentials associated with the application.
 Not nullable.
   - `[CustomKeyIdentifier <Byte[]>]`: Do not use.